-What’s Next in Home Decor?
 The year 2026 is poised to be a landmark for interior design, moving beyond fleeting aesthetics to embrace authenticity, purpose, and a deeper connection to our surroundings.
-As a studio that believes in creating spaces that tell a story, Doyenne is excited to share the foundational shifts shaping the industry.
-This year, it’s about making deliberate choices that combine timeless elegance with forward-thinking innovation.

-A more grounded, emotional aesthetic has quietly returned as a result of a backlash against cold, impersonal interiors.
+A more grounded, emotional aesthetic has quietly returned.
 By combining genuine materials with a stylish modern touch, modern rustic is taking over.
 Imagine warm stone, hand-carved wood, and organic textures combined with simple finishes and clean lines.
-This style emphasises narrative over flawless symmetry, with each piece feeling gathered over time.
-It invites a feeling of peace and warmth, which is a counterbalance to the “bare walls” of recent years.
-This translates into showcasing regional craftsmanship and integrating organic materials

 The Rise of Wellness-Focused and Biophilic Design